This page provides information on configuring Traccar and operating system to work with a large number of devices and

 Operating systems have a timeout for all TCP connections, but it's usually very high.
 For example, on Linux it's common to have a 2 hours timeout by default.
-It means that if your device re-connects without gracefully closing connection, then it will leave a hanging connection on the server that consumes server resources and is counted against total connection limit.
+It means that if your device re-connects without gracefully closing connection, then it will leave a stale connection on the server that consumes server resources and is counted against the total connection limit.
 When network connection is poor, a single device can easily create tens or even hundreds of connections within 2 hour period.

-To avoid the problem, it's recommended to set connection limit in Traccar server.
+To avoid the problem, it is recommended to set the connection timeout in Traccar server.
 You can use server.timeout or protocol.timeout option in the config file.
 It is recommended to set the value (in seconds) to slightly higher than your device reporting interval.